Ida Friederike Görres

 Ida Friederike Görres (born Elisabeth Friederike, Reichsgräfin von Coudenhove-Kalergi; 2 December 1901 in Schloss Ronsperg, Bohemia – 15 May 1971 in Frankfurt am Main) was a Catholic writer.
 From the Coudenhove-Kalergi family, she was the daughter, one of the seven children, of Count Heinrich von Coudenhove-Kalergi and his Japanese wife Mitsuko Aoyama.
 Bishop Erik Varden described her as "one of the seminal Catholic thinkers of the twentieth century."

 Biography

 Early life

-Ida Friederike Görres was born on 2 December 1901 in western Bohemia on her family's estate in Ronsperg (today called Poběžovice), where she grew up.
+Ida Friederike Görres was born on 2 December 1901 in western Bohemia on her family's estate in Ronsperg (today Poběžovice), where she grew up.
 She was the sixth of seven children, and her siblings included Richard Nikolaus Graf von Coudenhove-Kalergi, Gerolf Joseph Benedikt Maria Valentin Franz Coudenhove-Kalergi, and Elisabeth Maria Anna Coudenhove-Kalergi.

+Mitsuko von Coudenhove-Kalergi at the family estate in Ronsperg (today Poběžovice) with her seven children.
+Young Ida is on the far right.